htcondor/scitokens-credmon/README.md

 # Path to the private keyfile
 LOCAL_CREDMON_PRIVATE_KEY = /etc/condor/scitokens_ec_private.key
-# Each key must have a name that relying parties can look up.
-LOCAL_CREDMON_PRIVATE_KEY_ID = key-es356
 # The issuer location; relying parties will need to be able to access this issuer to
 # download the corresponding public key.
 LOCAL_CREDMON_ISSUER = https://demo.scitokens.org